 - Have to sell at competitive rates

 SoundCloud for Selling Beats

-One of the online markets we talked about was SoundCloud, and though Airbit is the more popular among beatmakers, this platform deserves a little consideration.
+One of the online markets we talked about was SoundCloud, and though Airbit is more popular among beatmakers, the SoundCloud platform deserves a little consideration.

 Here are some tips to help promote and build your beat business via SoundCloud:

 - Make sure that your page has links to both your website and social media accounts.
 By including these, you will ensure that other artists and potential clients have access to all your content and your attention

 - You will want to make sure that the thumbnails attached to your page and your individual beats are on-brand.
 You will also want to make sure they are eye-catching as this is the image that is going to get that user to click on your track

 - Just like with videos and blogs, tags are essential to help your beats be found.
 By adding specific keywords, you will improve your beat rank in search of that term.
 This will increase traffic to your page and your beat which will in turn help sell your beats

 - When you add your description to your track, you will want to add links that allow them to purchase right there.
 This will make buying your beat easier and will help keep your potential customer on your own site or your social media profiles.
 This will allow you to potentially expand that purchase

 - You will also want to use your Instagram skills and add some hashtags to your tracks.
 With this, when people search for a hashtag or a style of track, your beat will appear in the search.
 This will get more traffic and convert at a higher rate